-The transition from Savannah (2.1) to Shrubland (2.2) occurs slowly over time and is highly dependent on weather, ground cover, competition from grasses and seed dispersal.
+The transition from Savannah to Shrubland can occur quickly depending on seed dispersal and the timing of rain, but is also highly dependent on ground cover and competition from grasses.
 Because there are so many factors, it is difficult to determine which areas are most susceptible to woody plant encroachment.
 This plant community can have a large amount of bare ground and relatively low amounts of herbaceous production, putting it constantly at risk of brush encroachment.
-The Savannah Phase's stability is due to the low water holding capacity of the soil surface, which may make it difficult for woody plants to germinate and survive in open areas with no ground cover.